 Tier status is a major factor in determining your NYSLRS retirement benefits.
 Employees’ Retirement System (ERS) members who joined NYSLRS on or after April 1, 2012, are in Tier 6.
 They have plenty of company.
-There were 205,020 ERS Tier 6 members as of March 31, 2018, making up one-third of ERS membership.
+There were 285,750 ERS Tier 6 members as of March 31, 2020, making up nearly 45 percent of ERS membership.

 ERS Tier 6 members contribute to the Retirement System based on their earnings, but the amount of their pensions will be determined by years of service and final average salary, not by the amount of their contributions.